 1. Allow flexible working models

-Flex time, or allowing employees to work outside the 9-to-5, in-office model, is still met with some degree of skepticism in Europe, North America and other major markets — in a German survey, a full 38% of executives claimed flexible work hours were damaging to one’s career, and the debate remains robust in the US to say the least.
+Flex time, or allowing employees to work outside the 9-to-5, in-office model, is still met with some degree of skepticism in Europe, North America, and other major markets — in a German survey, a full 38% of executives claimed flexible work hours were damaging to one’s career, and the debate remains robust in the US.

 And yet, resistance to flexible hours makes it difficult for women — who already do most of the household care work and face more limits to their time — to balance career with family.
 Many women feel forced to decide against career advancement, or, thanks to assumptions about their availability, aren’t even considered.